 Overall durability is a common complaint.
 Too soft to protect flooring from heavier equipment.

 Generous dimensions for all types of equipment.
-Smooth surface is easy to clean.
-Heavy duty PVC construction.
-Extremely lightweight, weighing less than 4 pounds Includes limited lifetime warranty.
+The smooth surface is easy to clean.
+Heavy-duty PVC construction.
+Extremely lightweight, weighing less than 4 pounds.

 Dimensions may not be accurate.
 Strong chemical odor.
 Reports of damage from heavier equipment.